xcatliu/js-index/README.md

 > The index of everything about JavaScript

-I'll update one concept per day.
+I'll update one item per day.
 Welcome to open an issue or create a pull request.

 ## Why to create this index